OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 ### Transport Layer Protection

 Most databases will allow unencrypted network connections in their default configurations.
 Although some will encrypt the initial authentication (such as Microsoft SQL Server), the rest of the traffic will be unencrypted, meaning that all kinds of sensitive information will be sent across the network in clear text.
-The following steps should be taken to avoid this
+The following steps should be taken to prevent unencrypted traffic:

 - Configure the database to only allow encrypted connections.
 - Install a trusted digital certificate on the server.